vitalitylearning2021/faceRecognitionOpenCVCUDA/index.md

         printf("%f\n", dataPointer[k]); }
     ```

 Let’s now turn to the CUDA part.
+Test.

 9. Once defined the matrix `h_A`, it would be necessary to declare a matrix `d_A` of class `cv::cuda::GpuMat` and then perform the data transfer from host to the device.
 This is possible by exploiting the `upload()` method, shown below: